Login / Register

 WIRES-X Room (CQ-Louisville 21014): UP

-WIRES-X Link/Node for 147.180: UP
+WIRES-X Link/Node Access to Digital Mode: UP

-CQ-Lou YSF Reflector (42274): UP
+CQ-Lou YSF Reflector (Hotspot Access) (42274): UP

-• Analog FM (W4CN-R 425970): UP
+• Analog FM Mode (W4CN-R 425970): UP

-• Digital C4FM (KE4JVM-R 634824): UP
+• Digital C4FM Mode (KE4JVM-R 634824): UP

-(Digital Echolink connects to CQ-Lou WIRES-X)
+(Digital Mode connects to CQ-Lou WIRES-X - multiple repeaters)

-ALLStarLink: Analog FM (Node 632280): UP
+ALLStarLink: Access to Analog FM Mode (Node 632280): UP

 ARTS Newsflash